 As a child I wrote about the Witch Wound in my diary, as a highly intuitive and psychic child I clearly saw its impact on my clairvoyant mother, grandmother and great grandmother.
-I wrote my first story about it when I was 10 years old, a story of a woman walking through a misty graveyard at night and suddenly having flashbacks to the burning times and seeing visions of how those beneath the graves around her had died.
+I wrote my first story about it when I was around 9 years old, a story of a woman walking through a misty graveyard at night and being visited by the spirits of women killed during the witch trails.
 This dark tale became a script for a rather unusual drama club production!
 I have done over 20,000 hours of deep 1:1 work with awakening women all over the world tending to the Witch Wound and seeing it clearly in their energy fields, helping them unweave it, reawaken their gifts and embody their true nature

 I studied Quantum Activism with Quantum Physicist Dr Amit Goswami to understand the Feminine, the Witch Wound and the mastery of unseen realms from a different perspective.
 I have spoken on many podcasts, global summits and panels.
 I was guest lecturer at New York University on the Witch Wound as it relates to women’s mental health.